Our In-Home Sleep Test – Detects Obstructive Sleep Apnoea

 How can CPAP therapy help?

-The CPAP machine blows air into your airways, creating ‘positive airway pressure’, which prevents any obstruction by your tongue or loose tissue.
+The CPAP machine blows air into your airways, through a mask, creating ‘positive airway pressure’, which prevents any obstruction by your tongue or loose tissue.

 A specialist will set the pressure at an optimal level for each recipient.
 Although the CPAP mask does need to be worn every night to prevent sleep apnoea from returning, its ergonomic design means most people get used to it very quickly.

-There are a range of options to choose from – even travel-sized versions are available.
-Although CPAP therapy is available on the NHS, waiting times are fairly long.
+There is a range of options to choose from – even travel-sized versions are available.
+Although CPAP therapy is available on the NHS, waiting times are relatively long.
 You can purchase CPAP therapy privately from our sister website http://www.cpap.co.uk.

 Do I have sleep apnoea?